 Eric S. Oresick works at the front desk and is often the first contact for students utilizing the Dean of Students Office.
 He regularly responds by phone, email, and in person to the needs of student organizations and journals while supporting Dean of Students Office operations.
 Oresick received his MFA in sculpture from the School of the Art Institute of Chicago, his BFA in Fine Arts from Parsons School for Design, and his BS in Mass Communication from Boston University.

 Sam Parker is the Student Life Program Manager in the Dean of Students Office.
 Sam advises and supports more than 100 student organizations on campus.
 She works closely with student leaders, other departments, and outside vendors to develop and plan conferences and major events.
 She also works closely with the Senior Director of Student Affairs and Administration to plan and execute logistics for Orientation and Commencement.
 Sam has a Bachelor’s Degree in Environmental Studies and Geography from Dartmouth College.
+She is currently pursuing her Master’s in Higher Education at the Harvard Graduate School of Education.
 In her spare time, she likes to hike in the White Mountains, emcee story slams with a local nonprofit called Massmouth, and travel the world.

 Yvonne Smith manages the Board of Student Advisers (BSA).
 The BSA is a student organization charged with providing several essential services to the Harvard Law School community.
 The members of the BSA serve as teaching assistants in the First Year Legal Research and Writing Program, and as academic and pastoral advisers to members of the first-year class.
 Yvonne oversees and monitors and manages the committees that perform the functions of the BSA, including Upper Round Ames, Orientation, and First Year Ames.
 Yvonne was a 2016 recipient of the Dean’s Award for Excellence.
 She has worked at Harvard Law School since 1987.